 - The North Face Women’s Surge Pack – Buy here from REI

-- The North Face Electra Pack – Women’s – Buy here from REI
+- The North Face Borealis Pack – Women’s – Buy here from REI

 If you’re moving to Scotland on a working holiday visa, you must get travel insurance.
 Travel insurance is for more than just medical emergencies!